rtazaki1205/AggScatVIR/README.md

 *AggScatVIR* stands for AGGregate SCATtering at Visual and InfraRed wavelengths.
 This project aims to provide the optical properties of complex-shaped dust particles that can be used to interpret scattered light observations of circumstellar disks (such as protoplanetary disks and debris disks) at visible and near-infrared wavelengths.
 The database consists of the scattering matrix and opacity of various dust particles studied in Tazaki & Dominik (2022) and Tazaki, Ginski, and Dominik (submitted).
 A simple python package *aggscatpy* that can be used to analyze the data is provided as well.

-Regarding how the database is organized and the basic usage of the python package (*aggscatoy*), please read the [document](https://rtazaki1205.github.io/AggScatVIR/).
+Regarding how the database is organized and the basic usage of the python package (*aggscatpy*), please read the [document](https://rtazaki1205.github.io/AggScatVIR/).

 # Download and Install